I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcreatefromirp.md

 <p><b>Example 2</b></p>

 <p>The following code example also creates a framework request object from a specified WDM IRP and then deletes it.
-This example sets the <i>RequestFreesIrp</i> parameter to <b>FALSE</b>, so the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh454223">IoFreeIrp</a> to remove the IRP.
-All of the function calls in the example  are required.</p>

-<p>Typically, framework-based drivers call <b>WdfRequestCreateFromIrp</b> only if they receive WDM IRPs in a WDM dispatch routine and then forward the requests to framework I/O targets.</p>

-<p>If a driver calls <b>WdfRequestCreateFromIrp</b> to create a request object, it must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549945">WdfRequestComplete</a> for the request object.
-Instead, the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548734">WdfObjectDelete</a> when it has finished using the request object.</p>

-<p>In addition, the driver must not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff550019">WdfRequestRetrieveOutputMemory</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550018">WdfRequestRetrieveOutputBuffer</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff550014">WdfRequestRetrieveInputBuffer</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff550015">WdfRequestRetrieveInputMemory</a> with the new request object.</p>

-<p>By default, the new request object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
-The framework deletes the request object when it deletes the parent object.
-If your driver does not change the default parent, the driver should delete the request object when it has finished using the object; otherwise, the request object will remain until the I/O manager unloads your driver. </p>

-<p>For more information about creating framework request objects, see <a href="wdf.creating_framework_request_objects">Creating Framework Request Objects</a>.</p>

-<p>Framework-based drivers must not use the <b>Tail.Overlay.DriverContext</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550694">IRP</a> structure, because the framework uses this member.</p>

-<p><b>Example 1</b></p>

-<p>The following code example creates a framework request object from a specified WDM IRP and then deletes it.
-This example sets the <i>RequestFreesIrp</i> parameter to <b>TRUE</b>, so the framework removes the IRP when the request handle is destroyed.</p>

-<p><b>Example 2</b></p>

-<p>The following code example also creates a framework request object from a specified WDM IRP and then deletes it.
-This example sets the <i>RequestFreesIrp</i> parameter to <b>FALSE</b>, so the driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/hh454223">IoFreeIrp</a> to remove the IRP.
+This example sets the <i>RequestFreesIrp</i> parameter to <b>FALSE</b>, so the driver must call <a href="..\wdm\nf-wdm-iofreeirp.md">IoFreeIrp</a> to remove the IRP.
 All of the function calls in the example  are required.</p>

 ## -requirements
 <table>